Hot Wheels Unleashed: A Brilliant Arcade Racer That Surpasses Expectations

 - Photorealistic: Refers to graphics or visuals that are so realistic they resemble photographs.

-- 定制： The act of modifying or personalizing something to suit individual preferences or needs.
+- Testreszabás: The act of modifying or personalizing something to suit individual preferences or needs.

 - Cash Grab: Refers to a product or service that is designed solely to make money, often without genuine value or quality.